Rut Castillo: 2005–2009

+2010

 Castillo won the all-around gold medal at the 2010 Central American and Caribbean Games.
-She also won the gold medal in the ribbon, and she won the silver medals in the ball, hoop, and rope.
-Then at the 2010 World Championships, she finished thirty-eighth in the all-around, and Mexico finished eighteenth in the team competition.
+She also won the gold medal in the Ribbon, and she won the silver medals in the ball, hoop, and rope.
+Then at the 2010 World Championships, she finished 38th in the all-around, and Mexico finished 18th in the team competition.
 In December 2010, she won three medals at the 2010 Pan American Championships, team gold, hoop gold, and rope silver.
-However, she tested positive for sibutramine, and in March 2011, she received a six-month suspension and was stripped of her medals.
+However, she tested positive for Sibutramine, and in March 2011, she received a six-month suspension and was stripped of her medals.

+2011–2014

-Castillo returned to competition at the 2011 World Championships where she finished seventy-first in the all-around and seventeenth with the Mexican team.
-Then at the 2013 World Championships, she finished forty-fourth in the all-around.
+Castillo returned to competition at the 2011 World Championships where she finished 71st in the all-around and 17th with the Mexican team.
+Then at the 2013 World Championships, she finished 44th in the all-around.
 She began the 2014 season at the Pan American Championships where she won the team bronze medal.
-Then at the 2014 World Championships, she finished fiftieth in the all-around and seventeenth in the team competition.
+Then at the 2014 World Championships, she finished 50th in the all-around and 17th in the team competition.
 At the 2014 Central American and Caribbean Games, she won gold medals in the ball and hoop and the silver medals in the all-around and hoop, both behind Cynthia Valdez.

+2015–2017

 Castillo was selected to represent Mexico at the 2015 Pan American Games where she finished seventh in the all-around and qualified for all four event finals.
 She finished fifth in the ball final, fourth in the clubs final, and sixth in the hoop final and the ribbon final.
-Then at the 2015 World Championships, she finished fifty-seventh in the individual all-around and nineteenth with the Mexican team.
+Then at the 2015 World Championships, she finished 57th in the individual all-around and 19th with the Mexican team.
 This result was not high enough for Castillo to qualify a spot for the 2016 Olympic Games.
 She then represented Mexico at the 2017 Summer Universiade and finished ninth in the all-around final.
 She also qualified for the hoop and the clubs finals where she finished sixth and seventh, respectively.

+2018–2019

 Castillo began the 2018 season at Central American and Caribbean Games where she won her second all-around title.
 She also won the gold medal in the clubs and ribbon, and she won the silver medal in the hoop behind teammate Marina Malpica.
-The gold medal that she won in the clubs final was Mexico's one-hundredth gold medal at the Central American and Caribbean Games.
-She then competed at the 2018 World Championships where she finished thirty-first in the all-around and eighteenth with the Mexican team.
+The gold medal that she won in the clubs final was Mexico's 100th gold medal at the Central American and Caribbean Games.
+She then competed at the 2018 World Championships where she finished 31st in the all-around and 18th with the Mexican team.
 Then at the 2018 Pan American Championships in Lima, she helped the Mexican team win the silver medal behind the United States, and she won the bronze medal in the ball behind Americans Laura Zeng and Nastasya Generalova.
 She represented Mexico at the 2019 Pan American Games, finishing tenth in the all-around and seventh in the ribbon final.
-She then competed at the 2019 World Championships in Baku and finished fiftieth in the all-around and twenty-fifth with the Mexican team.
+She then competed at the 2019 World Championships in Baku and finished 50th in the all-around and 25th with the Mexican team.